DoctorKhan/The-Human-Experiment-Book/src/90_appendix/20_glossary.md

 **Trinity Reinterpretation** - Within this functional mythology, traditional religious concepts can be understood through consciousness frameworks.
 One interpretation views the Christian Trinity as representing three levels of human consciousness: the Father as the Soul (the eternal, conscious observer), the Son as the NPC (the programmed personality that interfaces with physical reality), and the Holy Spirit as the Energy (the life force that animates both).
 This reframing suggests that religious traditions may have encoded sophisticated understanding of consciousness architecture in symbolic form.

-**Titans** - The older generation of beings (Tiamat, Abzu, Lahmu/Lahamu, Anshar/Kishar) who initiated the original human experiment.
-They operated on geological timescales with patient, evolutionary approach designed to eventually produce independent conscious beings.
-Overthrown by the younger Anunnaki generation during the Younger Dryas catastrophe.
+**Titans** - Greek mythological term for the elder gods, corresponding to the Anunnaki in Mesopotamian tradition.
+The older generation of beings who initiated the original human experiment, operating on geological timescales with patient, evolutionary approach designed to eventually produce independent conscious beings.
+Overthrown by the younger generation (Olympians/Igigi) during the cosmic war.

 ## U